Skip to main content

 Metronidazole does not stop any type of contraception from working, including the combined pill, progestogen-only pill or emergency contraception.

-However, if metronidazole makes you vomit or have severe diarrhoea for more than 24 hours, your contraceptive pills may not protect you from pregnancy.
+However, if metronidazole makes you vomit or have severe, watery diarrhoea or any diarrhoea that lasts for more than 24 hours, your contraceptive pills may not protect you from pregnancy.
 If this happens, follow the instructions in the leaflet that comes with your contraceptive pills.

 Find out more: